History of Norman Motors

 The property was also the main family residence, and Donald and his son Barrie (who was still at school) would hear the forecourt bell ring and go out to fill up cars with Cleveland petrol, while customers collected Green Shield Stamps.

 When Barrie left school, he joined his father in the business full time.
 Over a period, they acquired five adjacent properties in Wallisdown Road, enabling them to significantly expand the business and add a service department.

 In 2003, a second Norman Motors site was opened in Bournemouth Road, to launch a Poole dealership and extend the number of vehicles on display at any one time.

 Donald Norman died in 1986 and Barrie Norman took over management of the operation.

-The current Managing Director, David Norman, joined his father working part-time on an apprenticeship when he was just 15, learning the ropes and being introduced to every aspect of the business.
-Having left college in 1992, David joined his father full time.
+The current Managing Director, David Norman, joined his father working part-time on an apprenticeship when he was just fifteen, learning the ropes and being introduced to every aspect of the business.
+Having left college in 1992, David joined his father full-time.

 Barrie and David worked in partnership until his retirement, leaving David as the fourth generation at the helm.